 - Create a schedule for conducting regular data audits.

-If your nonprofit already understands the value of tracking key analytics and integrating the rest of your tools with your database, it’s essential that you maintain strong data hygiene, as well.
+If your nonprofit already understands the value of tracking key analytics and integrating the rest of your tools with your database, it’s especially essential that you maintain strong data hygiene.
 Poorly managed data can become a serious liability for organizations, as incorrect information and duplicate entries hinder their ability to effectively target their mailing lists, for example.

 5. Consider the transparency of your data practices.